produdez/php-test/README.md

 2. Go to `http://localhost/src/pages/newProduct.html` to create new product
 3. Then check out `showProduct.php` or `queryProducts.php` for a list of products

+## Installing PHP debugger

+1. Just follow instructions from [xdebug](https://xdebug.org/wizard)
+2. Verify by `php_info.php` page (should have a XDebug section)

+## Debugging PHP server with VSCode

+### Prerequisites

+1. PHP Debugger extension

+### Setup Debug

+Note: here we're debugging from a vscode's PHP server, not apache server (i don't know how to do that).
+So you can disable apache server when debugging

+1. Go to debug panel and generate a configuration file
+2. Find this config preset and add it.
+It is called "PHP: Launch Built-in web server"
+3. The default configs from the preset should work just fine, set some breakpoints and launch the debug server
+4. Open browser and navigate to file you need to debug, example link: `http://localhost:59605/src/pages/queryProducts.php`